My Heart Cries for You: Chart performance

+"My Heart Cries for You" debuted at No. 118 on the Billboard Bubbling Under Hot 100 chart, remaining on the chart for two weeks.
+The single reached No. 96 on the Cashbox Top 100 Singles, and peaked at No. 116 on the Record World Up-Coming Singles chart.
+The single debuted on the Billboard Easy Listening in the issue dated July 22, 1967, peaking at No. 12 during an eight-week run on the chart.
+The single debuted on the Record World Top Non-Rock chart in the issue dated July 22, 1967, at No. 36, peaking at No. 19 also during an eight-week run on the chart.
+Although seeing an international release, outside of America the single didn't sell well, and like her previous singles didn't chart in foreign countries.

+Subsequent foreign releases

+She also recorded the song in German as "Mein Herz ruft nach dir" and in French as "Mon cœur pleure pour vous", the latter marking her last French-language recording of the 1960s.
+Both songs were released in their respective countries, although they didn't see commercial success.

 Other recordings

+Billboard magazine notice for the single.
+In the issue dated December 23, 1950.

 Early versions

 Many versions of the song were recorded and released in late 1950 and early 1951.
 A version was first recorded by Dinah Shore with Henri René's Orchestra & Chorus in New York City, and released around the same time as Guy Mitchell.
 (RCA Victor Records catalog number 20–3978 in the US dated October 29, 1950, and EMI on the His Master's Voice in the UK, catalog number B 10026.)
 It reached number 3 on Billboards pop chart.

 Numerous cover versions by other artists quickly followed, including Vic Damone (a number 4 hit on the Billboard chart), Jimmy Wakely (number 12 on pop and number 7 on country), Bill Farrell (number 18), Al Morgan (number 24), Evelyn Knight and Red Foley, a duet which reached number 28 pop and number 6 country, and Victor Young and His Singing Strings (number 29 on pop).
 Versions of the song were also recorded by Slim Whitman and UK singer Ronnie Carroll.